CUCentralAdvancement/adr-docs/.github/ISSUE_TEMPLATE/development-task.md

 ---
-name: Development Task
+name: Decision Record
-about: Development work not related to feature stories.
+about: Proposals for decision record creation.
 title: ''
 labels: ''
 assignees: ''

 ---

-Please describe your development task using the following prompts.
+Please describe your architectural change proposal using the following prompts.
 Erase this message and any unused optional prompts.

 ## Required

+**Which project is this ADR for?**

+Please list and link to the project repository.

+**Does this ADR have global scope?**

+Some ADRs will impact all development processes and teams and will need more coordination to implement.

-**What area of the codebase does this involve?**
+**Which other ADRs does this proposal involve?**

-Please list all of the areas that this touches...need list to show.
+Please list all of the other ADRs this proposal relates to.

-**Will this impact CI/CD procedures?**

-If you are working on automated testing or Heroku infrastructure/services, then please detail any impacts here.

-**Relate To Security?**

-Does this issue involve user authentication, sensitive data, etc?
-If so, put the "security" label on this issue and detail how the code change will impact.

-**Acceptance Criteria**

-- [ ] Added tests...
-- [ ] Added documentation...
-- [ ] Pull request created...

-## Optional

-...